Motivator, Leader, Software developer and Family man.

-Hi, my name is Jos ‒ Iʼm passionate about leading and shaping engineering teams so we can build great products.
-I love to work with a diverse group of people & embrace all the challenges that comes with it.
+Hi, my name is Jos 😎.
+Iʼm passionate about leading and shaping engineering teams with a growth mindset so we can focus on building great products.
+I love to work with teams that have a focus on user experience.

 Transitioning from a developer to a manager is akin to navigating a new programming language — it’s unfamiliar, occasionally daunting, but immensely rewarding when proficiency is achieved.
 This blog post outlines the transformative journey, based on my own experience, shedding light on the nuanced shift from hands-on coding to leading a team of developers.